iDhanushp/ear_biometrics_prototype/PROJECT_DOCUMENTATION.md

 - **Demucs and its dependencies have been removed from requirements.txt and the codebase.
 Only classical denoising is now supported.**
 - Data collection no longer prompts for open-air (liveness) samples; only in-ear samples are collected for echo.
 Liveness detection is handled in feature extraction and analysis.
 - Echo Signal Simulation (Data Quality): Done.
 Echo signal quality simulation/checks are implemented in `data_collector.py` and are part of the QA logging and fallback pipeline.
 This ensures robust data quality and device-agnostic operation.
+- **Enhanced Echo Capture & Quality Control**: `data_collector.py` now uses an amplified chirp tone (amplitude 0.8) for better ear canal excitation.
+It also enforces stricter quality checks during recording, including a higher RMS threshold (0.0007) and a new Signal-to-Noise Ratio (SNR) threshold (10 dB).
+If quality is low, the script prompts the user to reseat the ear-bud and retries.
+RMS, centroid, and SNR are now logged in the QA CSV for detailed review.
+- **Automated Echo Recording Cleanup**: A new script `cleanup_echo_recordings.py` has been added.
+This utility scans the `recordings/echo` directory and automatically moves any low-quality echo recordings (based on RMS, spectral centroid, and SNR thresholds) to a `_rejected` subfolder.
+This helps ensure that only high-quality echo data is used for model training.
+The script also handles creation of necessary parent directories.
+- **Feature Extraction Quality Filtering**: `enhanced_features.py` now includes a filtering step during dataset creation.
+Echo recordings are automatically skipped if their `echo_rms_mean` is below `4e-4` or if their `echo_spectral_centroid_mean` deviates by more than `500 Hz` from the target `700 Hz`.
+This ensures that only good quality echo features contribute to the model training.

+## Recent Codebase Changes (June 2024)

+- **Command-line Arguments**: `enhanced_train_model.py` now supports `--feature_mode` (fused, echo, voice) and `--recordings_dir` for flexible training.
+- **Voice Feature Extraction**: The feature extraction pipeline now always extracts both echo and voice features from all recordings, regardless of metadata.
+This ensures voice features are available for training and evaluation.
+- **Expanded Voice Features**: Voice features now include MFCCs, LPC, chroma, pitch, formants, shimmer, jitter, and HNR, in addition to previously used features.
+- **User Filtering**: During data preparation, users with fewer than 2 samples are automatically removed to prevent errors during stratified train/test splitting.
+- **Classification Report Fix**: The results analysis now only reports on classes present in the test set, preventing errors if some users are filtered out.
+- **MLP Hyper-parameter Grid**: The neural network (MLP) model's `batch_size` hyper-parameter grid is now limited to ['auto', 8, 16, 32] to avoid warnings about batch size exceeding the number of samples in a fold.
+- **General Improvements**: Improved warning suppression, reporting, and code robustness for small or imbalanced datasets.

+## June 2025: Major Feature and Tuning Upgrades
+    - Added spectral entropy and spectral flux to feature extraction for improved voice discrimination.
+    - Feature selection now supports RFECV (recursive feature elimination with cross-validation) in addition to RFE and SelectKBest.
+CLI exposes --feature_selection and --num_features.
+    - SVM grid expanded to include poly/sigmoid kernels and more gamma/degree values.
+Neural network grid now supports deeper architectures.
+    - All new options are documented in CLI and usage instructions below.

 ## Table of Contents
 1. [Project Overview](#project-overview)